GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-16-05-compose-testcont.md

 testImplementation("org.testcontainers:junit-jupiter")
 {% endhighlight %}

-And here it is a Basic IntegrationTest using MockMvc that calls the REST service and checks the data in the repository:
+And here it is a basic integration test using _MockMvc_ that calls the REST service and checks the data in the repository:

 {% highlight java %}